tabreturn/tabreturn.portfolio/_posts/2018-06-01-permu-pong.md

 A Pong of many permutations.

-Provides multiple input and game parameters, thereby allowing students to generate random variations of Pong by playing with different combinations of Processing variables and Arduino inputs.
+Provides multiple input and game parameters, allowing students to generate random variations of Pong by playing with different combinations of Processing variables and Arduino inputs.